CySA+ domain #2 Software and Systems Security – for identity and access management (IAM) [updated 2021]

 Role-based access control (RBAC) is a key principle of privileged access management (PAM).
 Policies and procedures must reflect an organization’s principles of PAM and RBAC.

 Finally, application access control is a key area of IAM security that needs to be demonstrated.
 This includes identity federation, which is a tool used to allow access to multiple applications using a single identifier/set of credentials.
-Within the scope of federation is Single Sign-On (SSO), used to allow access to multiple applications from a single login event.
+Within the scope of a federation is single sign-on (SSO), used to allow access to multiple applications from a single login event.
 SSO should always be moderated using context-based authentication rules, to provide a more secure model of operation.

-Federation and SSO have become a useful way to reduce friction when employees have to login to a number of apps in the working day.
+Federation and SSO have become a useful way to reduce friction when employees have to log in to several apps during work.
 However, this usability can have consequences for security.
 Exploits include:

 - Impersonation (account taken over by a malicious entity) achieved via social engineering or credential hijacking

-- Session hijack which intercepts a session identifier for an authenticated user
+- Session hijack intercepts a session identifier for an authenticated user

 - Cross-site scripting (XSS) where malicious scripts are injected into a trusted website which then accesses session tokens of an authenticated user

 Privileged access management (PAM) is a key security area of IAM.
 Compromised privileged accounts have been behind many massive data breaches, including the Uber breach.
 The principle of least privilege is used to control access on a need-to-know basis.

 Privilege escalation uses mechanisms to escalate the privileges of a user to gain access to otherwise unauthorized areas.
 There are two types: